Rajan–Nagendra: Awards and recognition

-They won many more awards from private and public associations such as south Indian film fans association, Chitra Rasikara Sangha, Karnataka films directors association, Kannada chalana chitra pathra karthara sanga, Madras Telugu academy, ugadi puraskara award, Abhinandana film awards Hydrabad kalasagar, Madras etc., Throughout south India.
-Many of their films have celebrated hundred days and silver jubilees.

 Deaths

 Nagendra, the younger one of the duo, died of a stroke in Bowring & Lady Curzon Hospitals, Bangalore, on 4 November 2000.
-He was being treated for hernia, but later developed complications from high blood pressure and diabetes.
+He was being treated for hernia but later developed complications from high blood pressure and diabetes.

-Rajan died on 11 October 2020 due to cardiac arrest in Bengaluru.
-He was also suffering from other age related ailments.
+Rajan died on 11 October 2020 due to a cardiac arrest at his home in Bengaluru.
+He was also suffering from other age-related ailments.

 Later activity

 Rajan continued his work along with his son R. Ananth Kumar.
 He published a book titled "Haado Suswara Sangeetha" regarding an innovative notation system for music enthusiasts.
 They were also conducting music classes by name "Sapthaswaranjali" for vocal enthusiasts on voice culturing and film singing.